Introduction to TLS v1.2

 When using session identifiers for session resumption, both the client and the server need to keep the session master secret in a session cache for a possibly long duration (depending on the implementation): an attacker getting access to this session cache could decrypt all the (previous) connections based on the master secrets present in the cache.
 If the cache is stored on a persistent storage, the master secrets may still be present on disk after they have been evicted from the cache.

-For this reason, Mozilla recommends to disable session tickets.
+For this reason, Mozilla recommends to disable session tickets (but not session resumption based on session identifiers).
 Another solution (depending on the implementation) might be to restart the server daily in order to purge the cache and renew the session ticket encryption key.

 Extra features